 - Avoid fatty foods or large meals right before your run, give yourself two hours to digest a meal as having a full stomach or heavy, fatty foods can play havoc on your stomach and diaphragm as you begin to breath and bounce.

 Running can give you the confidence to achieve things that you never thought you could, it enables you to have time out from day to day life and it keeps happy levels topped up.
 However, it is also hard work and some days over the next 8 weeks you may find it hard to get out of the front door, you may have had a bad run and your confidence has been knocked, but keep at it, trust me we all have bad runs.

 Slow it down, focus on your posture and if you can't talk you are going too fast :)

 Week 1 Homework

-RunVerity Session 1 was unusual due to the weather conditions, we ran continuously for 60 secs of running with 60 secs walking for 26 mins.
+RunVerity Session 1 we ran continuously for 60 secs with 60 secs walking for a total of 23 mins.